nickoneill/PermissionScope/README.md

 ### license, etc

 PermissionScope uses the MIT license.
 Please file an issue if you have any questions or if you'd like to share how you're using this tool.
-Thanks!